You are viewing United States

 Citrus Whitefly

-The life cycle of a whitefly
+Understanding the life cycle of whiteflies

 This group of insects favor newer growth and the undersides of leaves for egg laying.
 Check under leaves, especially around the veins of the plant for small yellow or brown eggs.
-The immatures, commonly referred to as nymphs, will look like tiny white ovals, and do not move around much after the eggs hatch.
+The whitefly larvae or immatures, commonly referred to as whitefly nymphs, will look like tiny white ovals, and do not move around much after the eggs hatch.
 Both the eggs and nymphs can be found on the undersides of the leaves.

 These insects tend to aggregate in large numbers and infestations will be easy to find.
 Females can lay 100 – 400 eggs in their lifetime.
 Their numbers can grow rapidly which is why preventative measures should be used to keep these infestations from growing.